princeasaregh/github_website_creation_template/setup.md

 cd name_of_repo_directory
 ```

-- initiate `git`
+- Initiate `git`
 ```bash
 git init
 ```

 **NB.** *You need to have pre installed git to use the git command.*

-- clone this github_website_creation_template into the current directory
+- Clone this github_website_creation_template into the current directory
 ```bash
 git clone https://github.com/princeasaregh/github_website_creation_template.git
 ```

-- move all the contents (*including hidden files*) from the cloned repository into the current repository `name_of_repo_directory` and clear the repository.
+- Move all the contents (*including hidden files*) from the cloned repository into the current repository `name_of_repo_directory` and clear the repository.
 ```bash
 mv github_website_creation_template/* .
 mv github_website_creation_template/.* .